nihcas-byte/AzureProjects/Project 2 - ShareSafely/Readme-project2.md

 # Project 2 - ShareSafely

 ## Description
-ShareSafely is a secure file sharing application designed to ensure the privacy and integrity of your data.
+ShareSafely is a secure file-sharing application designed to ensure the privacy and integrity of your data.
 This project leverages Azure services to provide a robust and scalable solution for sharing files safely over the cloud.

 ## Libraries and Dependencies
 - **Azure Storage Blobs**: For storing and managing large amounts of unstructured data.